 I sometimes wonder if that small donkey knew what he was carrying.
 Did he walk a little steadier that day, taking care not to step into a hole?
 Was he aware that he was carrying the salvation of the world on his back?
 Did he know how special he was…that centuries later he would be prominently featured on tables in homes throughout the world or reenacting that day in CHRISTmas pageants?
 I don’t think so, and I don’t want to think he did.
 I would rather believe that he was doing what we all should do…serving God in our own small way without regard to the public attention we might receive as a result of our actions.

 Something else I’ve always wondered is what happened to the donkey?
 We never find out.
 You know what I like to think happened?
 I want to believe it was the same donkey that carried Jesus into Jerusalem.
-Since Jesus told two disciples exactly where to get the donkey for his entry, did he know it was “his” donkey, just waiting there to finish the job he started?
+I mean, since Jesus told two disciples exactly where to go to get the donkey for His entry, did He know it was “His” donkey, just waiting there to finish the job he started?

 I mean, here’s this lowly donkey, carrying a man on his back into Jerusalem with people shouting “Hosanna” and throwing their cloaks and tree branches on the ground in front of them.
 If he really understood the magnitude of what he was doing, did the donkey have to fight the overwhelming urge to run away, to carry this Lamb of God to safety?
 I think I would have, but that’s human nature, isn’t it?
 Don’t we always fight doing what God wants us to do when it’s not something we want to do?
 Maybe that’s where the expression stubborn as a mule comes from…God calling and us balking.